ijashuzain/arch_generator/README.md

 ## Customization

-You can customize the code generation process by modifying the `DddBoilerplateGenerator` and `BlocBoilerplateGenerator` classes in the `arch_generator` package.
+You can customize the code generation process by modifying the `DddBoilerplateGenerator` class in the `arch_generator` package.
 You can add additional files, folders, or templates as needed to fit your specific use case.

 ## License